doheelab/doheelab.github.io/_posts/2018-01-26-first-post.md

 The next things to do are:

-(LABEL ENCODE AND MEMORY REDUCE)
-1. factorize: Convert categorical variables using pandas' factorize function.
+1. (factorize) Convert categorical variables using pandas' factorize function.
-2. memory reduce: If the max value is 32000 or higher, the data type is converted to 'int32' type, otherwise it is converted to 'int32'.
+2. (memory reduce) If the max value is 32000 or higher, the data type is converted to 'int32' type, otherwise it is converted to 'int32'.
-(SHIFT ALL NUMERICS POSITIVE.
-SET NAN to -1)
-3. positive: Change all numeric values to zero or above.
+3. (positive) Change all numeric values to zero or above.
-4. NAN to -1: Convert all NAN values to -1.
+4. (NAN to -1) Convert all NAN values to -1.

 ```python
 # LABEL ENCODE AND MEMORY REDUCE